 Boys who open doors for ladies and picks up bags when they see someone in need despite their schedule

-Boys who never forget their identify is from Christ and no one else despite anything this world may tell them
+Boys who never forget their identity is from Christ and no one else despite anything this world may tell them

 In this house, we raise boys.

 Men who not only make us proud but men who make the world a better place because they are in it.